parrondo/zorro/README.md

 git clone https://github.com/zuongthaotn/zorro .

-4. Clone git submodule
+3. Clone git submodule

 git submodule update --init --recursive

-3. Create Zorro folder
+4. Create Zorro folder

-4. Download & Install Zorro
+5. Download & Install Zorro

-4. Rename the Strategy to Strategy.old
+6. Rename the Strategy to Strategy.old

-5. Move all code from git folder to Zorro folder
+7. Move all code from git folder to Zorro folder

-5. run _deploy_repo.cmd
+8. run _deploy_repo.cmd

+## Using
+1. Copying file price data and rename it to a assest name
+Example: History/AAA.csv

+2. Convert data to Zorro format
+Example: Using Zorro with script "CSVtoHistory" and asset AAA => click Test button

+3. Using custom Strategy
+Now, you can using your own Strategy